TJ202/Lakshadweep-Website-Redesign/README.md

 With this project, we redesigned a website that demonstrably improves users’ success at information seeking and navigation while reducing frustration and hassle compared to the current Lakshadweep tourism website.

-This project is available online on GitHub, hosted using Heroku at https://lakshadweep-tourism.herokuapp.com/.
+This project is available online on GitHub, hosted using Render at https://lakshadweeptourism.onrender.com/.